Edited by Rachel Gould, Ph.D candidate in Public Policy at Tel Aviv University

 Edelstein is more in favor of “building peace.”
 An idea that is powered by an awareness of shared resources as the driving force behind the peace process.
 Edelstein says if Israel continues what it has done the last 25 years Golda Meir’s prediction of never finding peace will be proved right.

 “The leadership in this country promised to Israel if we shook hands, appeased and gave up some things we’ll get peace.
-What we got was the intifada and terrorist attacks,” he says referring to the Oslo agreement.
+What we got was the intifada and terrorist attacks,” he says referring to the Oslo Accords.
 “You don’t have to be biased to know this won’t work.”

 Edelstein is in favor of a platform of cooperation emphasizing water, resources and the environment, unlike cooperation based on economics like Shimon Peres, a strategy Edelstein describes as a continuation of the same story.
 Instead, Edelstein wants to “do something different for a change” with a wide platform.